freequest/DuckHuntPuzzle/docs/hunt_creation.rst

 - Prepuzzles do not require users to sign in
 - Once published, prepuzzles are accessible before the hunt is open
-- Prepuzzle submissions only support auto-response and do not show up on the queue page
+- Prepuzzle guesss only support auto-response and do not show up on the queue page
 - Prepuzzles can be, but do not need to be tied to any specific hunt.